 The new cans are taller than the original issues.
 A local redemption center had a vintage Jolt can on display as of a month ago, but when I went there today to take a side-by-side comparison photo, it had gone to parts unknown.
 This news will no doubt permanently depress half my readership; I hope the other three will get over it.
 The recycling guys probably thought I was nuts to drive there for a photo shoot, but after I told them I was writing a blog article on Jolt Cola, they must have realized I was completely rational.

 Like New Coke, Jolt was released in 1985.
 With the motto, "All the sugar, and twice the caffeine," Jolt Cola quickly carved out a dubious reputation as a heart attack in a can.
 Marketed to college students and yuppies, it was more of a pioneering energy drink than a soda.
-While the caffeine content (10.00 mgs per fluid ounce) wasn't nearly that of a single cup of coffee, it was still way over the level of your standard Pepsi (yuck) or Coke.
+While the caffeine content (10.00 mgs per fluid ounce) wasn't nearly that of a single cup of coffee, it was still way over the level of your standard Pepsi (yuck) or Coke (elixir of life).
 For those who never got into coffee, myself included, Jolt Cola represented a new threshold of consciousness.
 According to the company's press release, Jolt is intended for adult consumption only.
 There's even a warning on the box and the cans!
 It's normally my policy not to intake anything bearing a cautionary label, but for Jolt, I'll make an exception.
 Hey, there's a smiley face, so how bad could it be?
 Pay attention, Big Tobacco!

 During its '90s prime, Jolt Cola was bordering on attaining pop culture icon status.
 Let's take a look at some Jolt-promoting media!

 The soda received a nod on MTV's Beavis and Butt-Head.
 This show was my jam, which shouldn't surprise anyone.